Handle webhook deliveries from Posthook in your application

 If you don’t use a relational database, you can achieve the same with Redis SET key NX EX ttl combined with a cleanup step on failure.
 The key is that the lock should only persist once the work succeeds.

 Posthook enforces a 10-second timeout on webhook delivery.
-If your task takes longer than 10 seconds (e.g., generating a PDF, processing a video), your request will time out and be retried.To handle this, implement an Async Pattern:
+If your task takes longer than 10 seconds (e.g., generating a PDF, processing a video), your request will time out and be retried.You have two options: